UNINETTSigma2/documentation/README.md

 UNINETT Sigma2 AS manages the national infrastructure for computational science in Norway, and offers services in high performance computing and data storage.
 Visit http://sigma2.no for more information.

+Latest news and announcements from Metacenter are posted at <a href="https://opslog.sigma2.no" target="_blank">Metacenter OpsLog</a> and the @MetacenterOps Twitter channel.